How faithful is the BBC’s His Dark Materials series to the books?

 On the finish of the episode we additionally see Boreal kill journalist Adele Stairmaster by suffocating her dæmon – which was a fairly neat scene, however one other addition from the books.

-And Bakare says that this scene was truly one in all his favorite from the sequence.
+And Bakare says that this scene was really certainly one of his favorite from the sequence.

-He informed HEARALPUBLICIST, “There was a scene with Georgina Campbell – that was a tremendous scene.
-That was top-of-the-line scenes I’ve performed.
-I believe the 2 scenes …when Boreal might be as imply, and as evil as he might be, then it actually works.
+He advised HEARALPUBLICIST, “There was a scene with Georgina Campbell – that was a tremendous scene.
+That was the most effective scenes I’ve completed.
+I feel the 2 scenes …when Boreal may be as imply, and as evil as he may be, then it actually works.

 “And when we’re working in tandem together, and we’ve both got our plans, and you know you want to do that ‘hahahahaha’ laugh at the end of it.”